krishkalai07/SchoolWork/BBUS220/Chapter5.md

 - The market demand is the horizontal sum of individual demand curves

 # Consumer Surplus
+- Graph of Marginal utility vs. Quantity demanded
 - Consumer's surplus is the difference between the buyer's reservation price and the market price
 - Market price is $6 for all sales
 - How many units sold?
+6 units
 - Consumer surplus
-  - From the first sale
+  - From the first sale $5
-  - Selling the second unit
+  - Selling the second unit $4
-- Total consumer surplus is
+- Total consumer surplus is $15

+## Consumer Surplus of milk

+- Price is $2 and quanity is 4000 gallons per day
+- CS is the area between
+  - Demand, Market price, Market Quanitty

+- The area is $2000